 One spruce would not have been enough.
-The 3 carry more weight to balance with the massive sign and the grouping looks more natural, especially with the woodland behind.
+The 3 carry more weight to balance with the massive sign — and the grouping looks more natural, especially with the woodland behind.

-By arranging your plant groupings you can “lead the eye” to focal points or destinations in your design – in effect you can influence how people move through the gardens.
+By arranging your plant-groupings you can “lead the eye” to focal points or destinations in your design.
+In effect, you can influence how people move through the gardens.

-The overall intent is to have them ultimately touch one another.
-To that degree you must still be aware of their size potential and growth habit and, like always, arrange and space accordingly.
+The overall intent is to have the plants ultimately touch one another.
+You must still be aware of their size potential and growth habit and, like always, arrange and space accordingly.

 You may have noticed that in these examples all the groupings have been in 3’s.
 Generally speaking odd numbers do make for nicer groupings, especially in the smaller (“countable”) ones.